DavidToh2/GeometryTheoremProver/notes/Construction Definitions.md

 Let t be the a-mixtilinear intouch point on the minor arc bc of the circle abc.
 ```

-## Addressing complex construction statements
+## Addressing complex construction statements using "construction stages"

-Given multiple constructions each introducing a single object, we could reasonably use a structure similar to the one below:
+In the case when we have a single object introduced in two or more constructions simultaneously, we could reasonably use a structure similar to the one below:

 ```
 Let the perpendicular to a through bc intersect the circumcircle of ade at p.